 A. Just as with tango, it takes two in a bribery scheme – the payor and the recipient.
 However, the FCPA is a supply-side statute in that it has been held only to govern the conduct of the briber payor.
 (See U.S. v.
 Castle, 925 F.2d 831 (5th Cir.
 1991)).

-However, in recent years the DOJ has charged certain “foreign official” bribe recipients with other crimes such as money laundering.
+Nevertheless, in recent years the DOJ has charged certain “foreign official” bribe recipients in connection with FCPA enforcement actions with other crimes such as money laundering.
 (See here for example).
 In addition, the DOJ has formed a Kleptocracy Asset Recovery Initiative which is designed to target and recover the proceeds of foreign official corruption that have been laundered into or through the U.S.

 Q. What is the FCPA Opinion Release Procedure?